River Medway

 The River Medway is a river in South East England.
-It rises in the High Weald, East Sussex and flows through Tonbridge, Maidstone and the Medway conurbation in Kent, before emptying into the Thames Estuary near Sheerness, a total distance of 70 mi.
+It rises in the High Weald, West Sussex and flows through Tonbridge, Maidstone and the Medway conurbation in Kent, before emptying into the Thames Estuary near Sheerness, a total distance of 70 mi.
 About 13 mi of the river lies in East Sussex, with the remainder being in Kent.

-It has a catchment area of 930 sqmi, the second largest in southern England after the Thames.
+The Medway has a catchment area of 930 sqmi, the second largest in southern England after the Thames.
 The map opposite shows only the major tributaries: a more detailed map shows the extensive network of smaller streams feeding into the main river.
 Those tributaries rise from points along the North Downs, the Weald and Ashdown Forest.